ToscaLab/tosca/ascot-esp32c3/devices/light/README.md

 added or removed.
 - Rename `cfg.toml.example` to `cfg.toml` and fill it with your Wi-Fi credentials: `SSID` and `PASSWORD`
-- Connect the board to a laptop through a serial connection to visualize logs
+- Connect the board to a laptop through a serial connection to visualize the log
 - Update the `ESP_IDF_VERSION` environment variable in the `.cargo/config.toml`
 file if any problems arise
-- Pin the `nightly` version to be more stable
+- Pin to a specific `nightly` version if more stability is requested